 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
 Keen homeowners can get off the hook sooner than expected.
-The law designates that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
-So, wise homeowners can get off the hook a little earlier.
+The law designates that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: